-The other day, my wife and I counted 8 people whose deaths we’ve been close to in the last few years.
+The other day, my wife and I counted eight people whose deaths we’ve been close to in the last few years.
 Close family members and friends.
-Some sudden and tragic . . . some long, drawn out and excruciating.
-That’s not to mention my ‘near miss’ with a lung transplant.
+Some sudden and tragic…some long, drawn out, and excruciating.
+That’s not to mention my near miss with a lung transplant.
 We’re wondering if maybe we’re bad luck.

 My friend Jack was a little boy when his grandfather died.
 Jack’s folks took him to the mortuary for the viewing even though he was very young.
 Jack vividly remembers being held up in his dad’s arms so he could see his deceased grandfather in the coffin and hearing his dad say emphatically, “Son, that is not your grandfather.
 He’s no longer here.”
 The certainty of his dad’s words gave Jack great peace about death.
 He wasn’t looking at his grandfather, just his vacant Earth suit.

-It’s also helped me understand the 3 kinds of death, Legally, you can be declared dead when there is no more brain function.
-Medically, you’re dead when you flatline and have no more pulse . . . when bodily functions cease.
-But the third kind, spiritual death, happens when one’s spirit is separated from the body . . . when the soul is jettisoned and goes on to another place.
+It’s also helped me understand the three kinds of death, Legally, you can be declared dead when there is no more brain function.
+Medically, you’re dead when you flatline and have no more pulse…when bodily functions cease.
+But the third kind, spiritual death, happens when one’s spirit is separated from the body…when the soul is jettisoned and goes on to another place.
 Personally, I believe this sometimes happens before the heart stops.
-I feel sure my mom, sister and sister-in-law were in Heaven well before their comatose bodies stopped breathing.
+I feel sure my mom, sister, and sister-in-law were in Heaven well before their comatose bodies stopped breathing.

-The ‘Earth suit’ concept isn’t something to be shared carelessly in times of crisis, grief or mourning.
-But it has given me hope by reminding me that I am not my body . . . that my soul exists beyond my Earth suit and that there is another life after this one with an eternal body what won’t ever die or wear out.
+The ‘Earth suit’ concept isn’t something to be shared carelessly in times of crisis, grief, or mourning.
+But it has given me hope by reminding me that I am not my body…that my soul exists beyond my Earth suit and that there is another life after this one with an eternal body that won’t ever die or wear out.